Skip to main content

 javac SignatureValidation.java && java SignatureValidation

-The prerequisite for signature verification is the safe storage of the Signing Key.
+The prerequisite for signature verification is keeping the Signing Key secure.

-• Do not hardcode in plaintext: Do not include it directly in source code or configuration files.
-Store it in an external repository and inject it at runtime.
+• No plaintext hardcoding: Do not include the key directly in source code or configuration files.
+Store it in an external system and inject it at runtime.

 • Minimize access privileges: Limit the users and applications that can access the Signing Key to the minimum necessary.

-• Monitor access logs: Keep access records and set up detection for anomalous activity such as signature verification failures.
+• Monitor access logs: Log all access and set up alerts to detect anomalous activity such as signature verification failures.

-Even if the same webhook message is delivered multiple times, your implementation must guarantee idempotency.
-For example, when sending a user notification in response to an asset transfer event, if the same event is received twice, only the first occurrence should be processed and subsequent messages should be ignored.
+Implement your system to guarantee idempotency even if the same Webhook message is delivered more than once.
+For example, if a user notification is triggered by an asset transfer event, only the first occurrence should be processed — subsequent duplicate messages should be ignored.

-Use the following field combinations as Idempotency Keys per stream type.
+Use the following field combinations as the Idempotency Key for each stream type.

 Stream Type